Process + Fees

 We’re team players and know that a great project requires an architect, builder, and client all working together.

-If your project is small to medium sized, or you are working with a quanity surveyor, we help with keeping a close eye on site, and representing your interests during the build.
+If your project is small and simple, or you are working with a Quanity Surveyor, we help by keeping a close eye on site but you/your QS are contract administrator:

 What’s the damage?